Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ad #FuelTheLove #CollectiveBias

 Cleaning: Pack baby wipes and hand sanitizer for easy clean up.

 When we travel I always try an pack a variety of snacks.
 But our favorite snack is mixed nuts!
-Eric loves picking up those little seasoned nut packs found at gas stations, but they can get expensive.
+My husband loves picking up those little seasoned nut packs found at gas stations, but they can get expensive.
 When preparing for our last road trip, I decided to whip up a homemade spiced nut mix.
-These Cajun Spiced Mixed Nuts, made with a smokey homemade Cajun spice blend using standard pantry staples, quickly became a family favorite and now makes an appearance at every road trip and at family parties.
+These Cajun Spiced Mixed Nuts, made with a smoky homemade Cajun spice blend using standard pantry staples, quickly became a family favorite and now makes an appearance at every road trip and at family parties.

 Cajun Spiced Mixed Nuts